kfogel/mailaprop/README.md

     ;; example of how to write a `mailaprop-drop-address-fn'.
     ;;
-    ;; Note that a `mailaprop-drop-address-fn' should always be ;; defined with `&rest ignored' at end of the argument list, ;; because future versions of mailaprop may pass more arguments ;; to it than the current version does:
+    ;; Note that a `mailaprop-drop-address-fn' should always be ;; defined with `&rest ignored' at end of the parameter list, ;; because future versions of mailaprop may pass more arguments ;; to it than the current version does:
     ;;